 Here are some more tips to remember around equipment:

-One of the greatest things about farms is how many different kinds of animals are there — like pigs, cows, horses, sheep, and chickens.
+One of the coolest things about farms is how many different kinds of animals there are — like pigs, cows, horses, sheep, and chickens.
 But these animals are different from dogs, cats, or other house pets.
 Farm animals are often bigger (horses and cows, for instance).
 And whether they are big or small, they may not be friendly to people.
 A horse might kick you, for instance.
 All farm animals need to be treated with respect and care.

 When you are around farm animals, be calm, move slowly, avoid making sudden jerks or movements, and always approach them from the front so they can see what you are doing.
 Don't scream or run around them because it will upset them.